 If you have to collect the FNT, you have to report it to us at the same time as you report the GST/HST.
 Your GST/HST return will include the combined amounts for both taxes (GST/HST and FNT).

-However, if you sell listed products from a location on a reserve, in addition to your GST/HST return, you will also have to complete Form GST499-1, First Nations Tax (FNT) Schedule, for each reporting period.
+However, if you sell listed products from a location on a reserve, in addition to your GST/HST return, you will also have to complete Form GST499, First Nations Tax (FNT) Schedule or Form GST499-1, for each reporting period.
+Form GST499-1 is the non-personalized version of Form GST499.

-Form GST499-1 must be completed with your GST/HST return to show separately the amounts you have collected or that are collectible for the GST/HST and the FNT.
+Form GST499/GST499-1 must be completed with your GST/HST return to show separately the amounts you have collected or that are collectible for the GST/HST and the FNT.
 The reporting period and the due date for the FNT schedule will be the same as for your GST/HST return, so you will file them together.

-We will send you a personalized Form GST499-1, containing pre-printed information about your account, with your GST/HST return.
-If you do not receive a personalized form, go to www.cra.gc.ca/gsthstpub or call 1-800-959-2221.
+We will send you a Form GST499, containing pre-printed information about your account, with your GST/HST return.
+If you do not receive a personalized form, get the non-personalized Form GST499-1, by going to www.cra.gc.ca/gsthstpub or by calling 1-800-959-5525.